keikai/dev-ref/readme.md

 `mvnw.cmd [SAME_GOAL_ABOVE]`

-After Tomcat starts up, visit http://localhost:8080/dev-ref with your browser.
+After the server starts up, visit http://localhost:8080/dev-ref with your browser.
 You will be seeing a list of examples, these examples are explained in Keikai [Developer Reference](https://doc.keikai.io/dev-ref).

 After finishing trying it out, you can press `Ctrl+c` to stop the server.